Big Daddy Kane: 1990s

-In 1990, Big Daddy Kane was featured as a guest rapper on Public Enemy's Fear of a Black Planet album, on the song "Burn Hollywood Burn", in which he discussed the depiction of African-American characters particularly in the Jim Crow Era.
-Big Daddy Kane also referenced Aunt Jemima as an example of the way Black women where characterised and given low status roles, with the lyrics "And Black women in this profession / As for playing a lawyer, out of the question / For what they play Aunt Jemima is the perfect term".
-Big Daddy Kane's lyrics can be seen to still having contemporary meaning after the company which produced the character removed Aunt Jemima from packaging 30 years after Burn Hollywood Burn was released.
+In 1990, Big Daddy Kane was featured as a guest rapper on Public Enemy's Fear of a Black Planet, on the song "Burn Hollywood Burn", in which he discussed the depiction of African-American characters particularly in the Jim Crow Era.
+Big Daddy Kane also referenced Aunt Jemima as an example of how Black women were characterized and given low-status roles, with the lyrics "And Black women in this profession / As for playing a lawyer, out of the question / For what they play Aunt Jemima is the perfect term".

-Big Daddy Kane appeared on Patti LaBelle's 1991 effort, "Burnin.
+Big Daddy Kane appeared on Patti LaBelle's 1991 effort "Burnin.
 He provided the rap chorus to the single "Feels Like Another One".
 He also appeared on the video release "Live in New York".

 He contributed the song "'Nuff Respect" to the soundtrack of Ernest Dickerson's feature film debut Juice, which starred Omar Epps and Tupac Shakur, further demonstrating his fast lyrical delivery.

 In 1991, Kane won the Grammy Award for Best Rap Performance by a Duo or Group for his performance on the Quincy Jones collaborative track "Back on the Block" from the album of the same name.

-As an actor, he debuted in Mario Van Peebles' 1993 western Posse, and appeared in Robert Townsend's 1993 film The Meteor Man.
+As an actor, he debuted in Mario Van Peebles's 1993 western Posse, and appeared in Robert Townsend's 1993 film The Meteor Man.
 He also posed for Playgirl and Madonna's book Sex during the 1990s.